Chanel West Coast Accentuates Curves In Bikini For Fantastical Instagram Pic

 Ridiculousness TV star and rapper Chanel West Coast shared a surreal photo of herself wearing a glittery pink bikini on Instagram.
 In the photo, Chanel is wearing a pink wig with long hair that reaches her waist.
-She sat on the edge of a bathroom sink, as she sat in such a way to accentuate her curves.
+She sat on the edge of a bathroom sink in such a way to accentuate her curves.
 The entire photo screams the color pink, as that’s also the color of the walls, along with being one of the main colors in her swimsuit.
 Her fans sent their love, with one saying, “You are such a supermodel Chanel.
 God bless you.”
 Someone else added, “You [sic] looks and your talent is insane!
 Not really fair to the other 99.99% [winking emoji].”

 Chanel also shared a photo of herself wearing a tight-fitting purple skirt with a matching bralette.
 She joked that “@fashionnova always comes through for my booty.”
 The rapper also asked, “Wondering why my shadow looks like Beavis & Butthead tho lm*o.”